markokoh/Audio-Social/README.md

 # How to use:

 Transcriptions of voicemails are displayed on a feed.
-To hear the original voicemail click the message and it will play.
-To view the feed as audio only press the ‘text/audio button.
-To add a post of your own, call the Signnalwire number listed bellow and leave a message - it will appear on the feed moments later.
+To hear the original voicemail, click the message.
+To view the feed as audio only, press the "text/audio" button.
+To add a post of your own, call the Signnalwire number listed bellow, and leave a message - it will appear on the feed moments later.

 **Video Demo:**